Perdomo - Legacy Brand Deep Dive

-Owned, operated, and headquartered in Miami, Florida with agricultural and manufacturing facilities in Estelí, Nicaragua, Perdomo Cigars has proven to be one hell of a profitable operation.
-The backstory behind this legacy cigar brand is pretty wild too, as is the company’s strict dedication to controlling the entire operation.
+Owned, operated, and headquartered in Miami, Florida with agricultural and manufacturing facilities in Estelí, Nicaragua, Perdomo Cigars has become one hell of a tobacco juggernaut.

-From seed to cellophane, Perdomo Cigars handles it all, including the manufacturing of its bespoke line of cigar boxes, and remains the only cigar manufacturer to absorb the United States SCHIP federal excise tax.
-This means that every cigar within Perdomo’s portfolio is more affordable courtesy of the owners viewing these fees as a “business expense.”
+From seed to cellophane, Perdomo Cigars handles it all, including the manufacturing of its bespoke line of cigar boxes, and to this day it remains the only cigar manufacturer to absorb the United States SCHIP federal excise tax.
+This means that every cigar within Perdomo’s portfolio is made more affordable courtesy of the owners viewing these fees as a "business expense."

-Everything from picking the plant seedlings and controlling cultivation, to curing, fermentation, selecting premium cigar blends, rolling, and distribution–this cigar brand does it all.
-By exerting the additional effort, and doing things the ”Perdomo Way,” every step of the cigar production process can be carefully monitored, controlled, and if needs be, augmented to taste.
+Everything from picking the plant seedlings and controlling cultivation, to curing, fermentation, formulating premium cigar blends, rolling, and distribution gets handled in-house.
+By exerting the additional effort, and doing things the ”Perdomo Way,” every step of the cigar production process can be carefully monitored, controlled, and if needs be, augmented as needed.

-Oh, and let’s not overlook the fact that while Nick Perdomo Jr. remains in charge of Perdomo Cigars brand as founder and CEO, the blends and operations themselves are overseen by one of the greatest cigar makers of all time: Aristides Garcia.
+Oh, and let’s not overlook the fact that while Nick Perdomo Jr. remains in charge of Perdomo Cigars brand as founder and CEO, the blends and operations themselves are overseen by one of the greatest cigar makers of all time, Aristides Garcia, who recently turned 99 years young, and is still working in the factory purely for the love of the craft.

 So what else makes the Perdomo legacy cigar brand so special?
 A ton.
 An entire metric ton…

-Many people believe that Perdomo Cigars started just a couple of decades ago, but the truth is that the company’s roots go much farther back than one would assume.
-It all started with Silvio Perdomo, who was born and raised just outside of Havana.
-In the 1930s, Silvio was an apprentice for Cuesta y Cia, and that’s where he learned about the cigar industry and developed his love for the craftsmanship behind cigars.
+Although much of the cigar-smoking public believes that Perdomo Cigars started just a few decades ago, the truth is that the company’s roots go much farther back.
+It all started with Silvio Perdomo, who was born and raised just outside of Havana, Cuba.
+In the 1930s, Silvio was an apprentice for Cuesta y Cia, where he learned about the cigar industry and developed his love for the craftsmanship that goes into making hand-rolled premium cigars.

-Throughout the 1930s and 40s, Silvio worked his way up the ladder, as did his son Nick, who eventually found himself employed by the largest tobacco company in Cuba.
+Throughout the 1930s and 1940s, Silvio worked his way up the ladder, as did his son Nick, who eventually found himself employed by the largest tobacco company in Cuba.
 But, in 1959, Silvio was arrested due to conflicts of the Cuban Revolution.
-It wasn’t until 1974 when he was finally granted permission to immigrate to the United States, but it would take another two years before he could hitch a ride to the United States, with his family in tow, including son Nick, and grandson, Nick Perdomo Jr.
+It was a dark time for everyone, and it wasn’t until 1974 that Silvio was finally granted permission to immigrate to the United States.
+However, it would take another two years before he could hitch a ride over to America, at which point he took his entire family with him, including his son Nick, and grandson, Nick Perdomo Jr.

-After living in Miami and seeing firsthand how Americans perceived and purchased long-filler premium cigar blends, Nick Perdomo Jr. decided that it was time to get into the cigar business with his old man.
-So with a meager budget in place, and high expectations in mind, the 26-year-old entrepreneur opened Nick's Cigar Co. in Miami.
+After a lengthy tenure as an air traffic controller, and seeing firsthand how Americans perceived and purchased long-filler premium cigar blends, Nick Perdomo Jr. eventually made the decision to get into the cigar business with his old man.
+So with a meager budget in place, the 26-year-old entrepreneur opened Nick's Cigar Co. in Miami, a humble tobacco retail shop.

-Having never been a fan of Dominican tobacco, Nick Perdomo found himself turning toward a variety of locales for long-filler, binder, and cigar wrapper leaf options.
-Favoring robust, darker Ecuadorian Sumatran tobacco for his earlier cigar wrapper offerings, Perdomo quickly found himself earning widespread praise for his small batch, stronger smokes.
+But Nick Jr. continued to dream of owning his own cigar company, and so in his free time he continued to research tobacco and cigar blending options.
+Having never been much of a fan of Dominican tobacco, Nick Jr. found himself turning toward other sources for long-filler, binder, and cigar wrapper leaf options.
+Favoring robust, darker Ecuadorian Sumatran tobacco for his earlier cigar wrapper offerings, the Perdomo boys soon found themselves earning widespread praise for their small batch, stronger smokes.

-By 1995, the first Perdomo Nicaraguan factory opened its doors in the capital of Estelí.
-But within four short years, this space proved to be entirely too restrictive in size, and so a second, far larger factory was put into effect.
+By 1995, Nick Jr. pulled the trigger and opened the first Perdomo Cigars factory in the capital of Estelí, Nicaragua.
+But within four short years, the space proved to be entirely too restrictive in size for the demand that was coming in, and so a second, far larger factory was put into effect.
 Over the past two decades, this expansion has spawned the creation of multiple other production facilities, with the Perdomo operations of today being one of the largest in all of Nicaragua.

 New Meets Old: The Perdomo Process Explained